Nunnery/ Home for Girls

 A Safe Haven

-At the Lumla Bodong Nunnery/ Girls’ School, the girls receive remedial teaching and lessons in arts and craft, and physical hygiene.
+At the Lumla Bodong Nunnery/ Home for Girls, the girls receive remedial teaching and lessons in arts and craft, and physical hygiene.
 There are dormitories, a classroom, kitchen and living area.
 There is also a small vegetable garden and a chicken run.
 The facility is currently home to 21 girls.
 Each girl is a individually sponsored, and the cost of maintenance and utilities is met through fund raising activities organised by the Tara Bodong Foundation throughout the year.

 “Our goal is to create opportunities for girls by providing modern education in the Lumla area.
 Students should feel a strong commitment to serve their communities.
 The aim is to become resourceful women in their own locality - as teachers, social and health care workers and mentors.
 By being taught in the Bodong Tradition of Buddhism, which is a traditional practice in the area, they girls will help to revitalise their religious and cultural heritage.”
 Siri Weirum - co-founder, Tara Bodong.